Purpose and Origin of the Vedas

 National Mission for Manuscripts (India)

-Catalogue of manuscripts (available at the IGNCA, India)
+Catalogue of manuscripts (available at The National Mission for Manuscripts, India)

 Standard of valid knowledge